huynhthaihoa/FaceMask/README.md

 # FaceMask

+## Introduction
-A simple program to detect & hide people's face from video file
+A simple program to detect & blur people's faces from video file

+## Dependencies
+- OpenCV
+- FFMPEG

+## Structure
+- **FFMPegModule**: C++ API to process video and execute model inference as well as face blurring algorithm
+- **FaceMask**: C# Winform UI that supports drag/drop or clicking to select input video